 SECTION 3: BYLAWS

 A. Church Government

 We believe that this local body is a visible manifestation of the one holy Church, governed by God.
 Therefore, the government of this body must be determined but by the commands and patterns for the local church given by God in the Bible.
-We believe the Scriptures teach that the local church must be governed by a plurality of elders, and the ministry of the elders is to be supported by the ministry of deacons.
-The specific roles for the offices of elder and deacon are described below.
-We believe the New Testament terms “pastor,” “elder,” and “overseer” are interchangeable and refer to the same office.
+We believe the Scriptures teach that the local church must be governed by a plurality of pastors (elders), and the ministry of the pastors (elders) is to be supported by the ministry of deacons.
+The specific roles for the offices of pastor and deacon are described below.
+We believe the New Testament terms ““elder,” and “overseer” are interchangeable and refer to the same office.

 B. Church Officers

 multiple pastors (also called elders) who shepherd the church through prayer,